 Do it for two minutes straight and ensure a vertical movement of the floss thread.
-You’ll find significant difference in your breath.
-However, if your bad breath still persists, this could be a sign of an underlying oral disease and calls for urgent attention.
-You can get the best dentist for preventive care in Didsbury AB near you with just one click!
+You’ll find a significant difference in your breath.
+However, if your bad breath still persists, this could be a sign of an underlying oral disease and calls for urgent attention from a dentist in Didsbury AB.

 Didsbury Smiles Dental is thrilled to be offering full dental services to our patients and community.
 We've missed you!